reallyreadit/blog/_posts/2020-02-23-twitter-beta.markdown

 </p>

 <p>
-In the coming days, we're going to make the Twitter integration available to a small number of beta testers.
+In the next few days, we're going to make the Twitter integration available to a small number of beta testers.
 In exchange for early access, we'll ask for your candid feedback.
 You won't have to change your internet behaviors at all, but hopefully you'll enjoy the web, and especially Twitter, a lot more.
 </p>

 <h3>